holochain/docs-pages/src/pages/concepts/10_countersigning.md

 ![](/assets/img/concepts/10.8-countersigning-session.png){.sz80p} {.center}

-Alice compiles both the preflight responses into a **countersigning session data** structure, containing the original agreed-upon preflight request and all the responses.
+Alice compiles both the preflight responses into a **countersigning session** structure, containing the original agreed-upon preflight request and all the responses.
 She shares it with Bob (again, this could be done with a remote call).

 ![](/assets/img/concepts/10.9-trial-commit.png){.sz80p} {.center}